To All Generators of Chemical Waste,

 Small hazardous waste labels are used on materials that are in original containers that still have the original manufacturer’s label.

-Labels must be filled out in pencil (not ink pen) or completed online and printed out on the correct label.
+Request labels from EHS by submitting an online Label Request Form.
+Complete labels in pencil (not ink pen).
 Be sure the hazardous waste label does not cover the original label.

 - Each container must have a label.
 The label must be attached to the container when it is initially used for waste, then when full, add the date.

-- If not completed online, labels must be completed in pencil.
+- Complete labels in pencil.
 (Pencil is superior to ink pen, due to its resistance to solvent and acid splashes.)

 - Labels must contain your HawkID, room number and building.